masab321/mcp_genetic_algorithm/README.md

 # Parallel Genetic Algorithm for Solving the Maximum Clique Problem with Permutation Encoding

 Implementation of a parallel genetic algorithm for the maximum clique problem in C++.
 A clique in a graph is a subset of vertices in which each pair of vertices is connected by an edge.
-The maximum clique is the largest clique that contains the maximum number of vertices.The problem is NP-hard, and the computational complexity increases rapidly with the size of the graph.
+The maximum clique is the clique that contains the maximum number of vertices.The problem is NP-hard, and the computational complexity increases rapidly with the size of the graph.

 <b>The key idea:</b> <pre>_"With an optimal order of vertices, a greedy algorithm can solve the MCP in linear time"_</pre> The genetic algorithm is implemented as follows:
 <pre>
 1. Initialization: Population of randomly generated permutation of vertices
 2. Selection: Tournament Selection
-3. Crossover: Two Point Crossover (Partially Mapped crossover)
+3. Crossover: Two Point Crossover (Partially Mapped Crossover)
 4. Mutation: Randomly select two indices and swap them
 5. expand_clique:
-   - For each index of individual greedily search for a clique
+   - For each index of individual (parallelly calculated) greedily search for a clique
    - Put the best clique found at the begining of individual
+   - Update the global maximum clique if current best > global maximum.
 6. Fitness: From the begining of an individual greedily search for a clique
-7. If the max clique is repeated for a certain number of generations, then regenerate the population.
+7. If the max clique is repeated for a certain number of generations, then regenerate the population (step 1).
 </pre><br>
 <b>Usage:</b>
 <pre>